 Pacific Plate subducting beneath the North American Plate

 The area where the earthquake occurred is a subduction zone where the Pacific Plate is subducting beneath the North American Plate.
 The crust of southern Alaska was compressed and warped due to plate movement prior to the great earthquake after the plates locked together.

 Crustal plate movement

 The Pacific Plate moved underneath the North American Plate an average of 27 feet (9 meters) during the earthquake.
-Parts of Montague Island were uplifted twelve to thirty-six feet ( 4-9 meters).
-The land around the town of Portage subsided approximately 9 feet (3 meters).
+Parts of Montague Island were uplifted 4-9 meters (12 to 36 feet).
+The land around the town of Portage subsided approximately 3 meters (9 feet).

 Ninety percent of the people that died in the 1964 Alaska earthquake were killed by tsunamis.
 There were two types of waves generated during the earthquake.